Colourcloud/DV-Account-Suite/README.md

 # DV Account Suite - MUonline Server Management

+**NOTE: This project is currently outdated and doesn't support the latest version of MUOnline.
+Please only use it as a reference or starting point to develop your own tool**

 A modern web-based account management system for MUonline private servers with a beautiful dashboard UI, dark mode support, and SQL database integration.

 ![Dashboard Screenshot](./public/dashboard.png)